-DNR releases footage of a male cougar at deer kill site
+DNR releases footage of cougar sighting

 The Michigan Department of Natural Resources released Thursday video footage of a male cougar at a deer kill site in Mackinac County.

 The sighting and footage are rare as Michigan doesn't have an established cougar population, DNR officials say.
 As of Thursday there have been 28 confirmed cougar sightings in the Upper Peninsula since 2008.

 "What's interesting about this video is it's the best footage we've ever come across from a citizen," said Debbie Munson Badini, spokeswoman for the DNR.
 "It's a neat thing for the public to see.
 People appreciate being able to see the wild being wild."